BenSecret/CartPole/README.md

 The MLP calculates what it expects the next State to be, and compares it to an ideal state of balance – a 'Zen' state, if you will – which would be a State of all Zeros (upright, no movement or momentum, and in the middle).
 It returns the Loss Function of this predicted future State against the 'ideal' State, and chooses the Action that gets it closest.

 In a sense, it's learning to imagine the task it's trying to perform, while picturing what an ideal performance would look like.
 No reward necessary.
-The only thing that defines its success is how well it can model the task's behaviour.
+In fact, the only thing that defines its success is how well it can anticipate the next State.

 ![alt-text](https://i.imgur.com/UI3nbsg.png)